Consumer Information

 Emergency Notification System

-Simmons University has developed an Emergency Notification system that will alert the entire College community in the event of a dangerous situation posing an immediate threat to the campus community.
+Simmons University has developed an Emergency Notification System that will alert the entire College community in the event of a dangerous situation posing an immediate threat to the campus.
 The Simmons University system uses various modes of notification and information dissemination, including Simmons Alert (also known as Rave Alert) and the Simmons home page.
 The Office of Public Safety also maintains a Police Advisories webpage.

-In the event of an emergency, you may also go to the Simmons University homepage.
-All emergency messages are displayed via a banner or button prominently placed on this webpage by the webmaster upon notification by a member of the EMC.
+In the event of an emergency, the Simmons University homepage displays emergency messages via a banner or button, which is prominently placed on this webpage by the webmaster upon notification by a member of the EMC.

 Emergency Contact System

-The College has selected the services of an outside company, Rave Alert, which has the capacity to deliver time-sensitive emergency notifications, through a variety of communications devices, to Simmons students, faculty and staff in the event of an emergency that affects Simmons University and the Boston area.
-In the event of an emergency affecting Simmons University, all Simmons-administered, land-line telephones will receive an automated message, and all Simmons email accounts will receive an email with brief details and instructions regarding the emergency event.
-Additionally, if you register, the notification system will leave an automated cell phone warning or text message if an emergency occurs on campus.
+The College has selected the services of an outside company, Rave Alert, which can deliver time-sensitive emergency notifications through a variety of communication devices to Simmons students, faculty, and staff in the event of an emergency affecting Simmons University and the Boston area.
+In the event of an emergency affecting Simmons University, all Simmons-administered land-line telephones will receive an automated message, and all Simmons email accounts will receive an email with brief details and instructions regarding the emergency.
+Additionally, registered individuals will receive an automated cell phone warning or text message if an emergency occurs on campus.

 Annual Testing of Emergency Procedures